gSchool/ada-CS-Fundamentals-Internship/07-algorithms/03-greedy-algorithms.md

 ## Mathematical Proof

-THe optimal greedy algorithms is a proof by induction.
+The optimal greedy algorithms is a proof by induction.
 This is beyond the scope of this course, but if you are curious, the proof for Dijkstra's can be [viewed here](https://web.engr.oregonstate.edu/~glencora/wiki/uploads/dijkstra-proof.pdf).
 ### !end-callout

 ## Summary